NitinKhare/trader/README.md

    - Runs all 4 strategies on each scored stock
    - Validates BUY intents through the risk manager (including sector limits)
    - Simulates fills at the day's close price
+   - Adjusts trailing stop-loss using the candle's high (if enabled)
    - Checks if any open position's SL or target was hit using that day's candle (Low/High)
    - Checks max hold period and force-exits stale positions
 4. At the end, closes any remaining open positions at the last known price